chauwei150/infoimage/provisioning/README.md

 ###
-see ./terraform/variables.tf for all variables
+see ./terraform/variables.tf  and terragrunt.hcl for all variables

 In the ./terraform/main.tf